jesuisse/godot-radial-menu-control/README.md

 Public Properties
 -----------------

 All the following properties are considered to belong to the public interface; you can acess and change these properties at will.
-All of these properties except `menu_items` are also exported and therefore can be changed directly in the Godot editor.
+All of these properties except `menu_items` are also exported by the script and can be changed directly in the Godot editor.

     menu_items